Vredefort impact structure: Formation and structure

-The dome in the centre of the impact structure was originally thought to have been formed by a volcanic explosion, but in the mid-1990s, evidence revealed it was the site of a huge bolide impact, as telltale shatter cones were discovered in the bed of the nearby Vaal River.
+The dome in the centre of the impact structure was originally thought to have been formed by a volcanic explosion, but in the mid-1990s, evidence revealed it was the site of a huge asteroid impact, the remains of the central uplift or rebound typical of large impacts, as telltale shatter cones were discovered in the bed of the nearby Vaal River.
+Shatter cones are found up to ~90 km and Planar deformation features on quartz up to ~45 km, while breccia up to ~150 km.
+These distances are very important to estimate the crater size between 250-300 km with a certain degree of reliability.

 This impact structure is one of the few multiple-ringed impact structures on Earth, although they are more common elsewhere in the Solar System.
 Perhaps the best-known example is Valhalla crater on Jupiter's moon Callisto.
 Earth's Moon has some as well.
 Geological processes, such as erosion and plate tectonics, have destroyed most multiple-ring impact structures on Earth.

 The impact distorted the Witwatersrand Basin which was laid down over a period of 250 million years between 950 and 700 million years before the Vredefort impact.
 The overlying Ventersdorp lavas and the Transvaal Supergroup which were laid down between 700 and 80 million years before the meteorite strike, were similarly distorted by the formation of the 300 km impact structure.
 The rocks form partial concentric rings around the impact structure's centre today, with the oldest, the Witwatersrand rocks, forming a semicircle 25 km from the centre.
 Since the Witwatersrand rocks consist of several layers of very hard, erosion-resistant sediments (e.g. quartzites and banded ironstones), they form the prominent arc of hills that can be seen to the northwest of the impact structure's centre in the satellite picture above.
 The Witwatersrand rocks are followed, in succession, by the Ventersdorp lavas at a distance of about 35 km from the centre, and the Transvaal Supergroup, consisting of a narrow band of the Ghaap Dolomite rocks and the Pretoria Subgroup of rocks, which together form a 25 to 30 km band beyond that.